-The departments with the greatest impact during the filming of La Meute were, in order of importance:
+In order of importance, the departments with the greatest impact during the filming of La Meute were:

 • The transport department, with a total of approximately 92.89 t of CO2 emissions.
 This is consistent with what can be seen in Quebec in terms of the province-wide balance sheet.
-In fact, according to the document Inventaire québécois des émissions de gaz à effet de serre en 2019 et leur évolution depuis 1990 (Quebec Inventory of Greenhouse Gas Emissions in 2019 and Their Evolution Since 1990) from the Ministère de l'Environnement et de la Lutte contre les changements climatiques, the transportation sector (road, air, sea, rail and off-road) produced the most GHG emissions in Quebec in 2019, generating 36.5 t CO2 eq, or 43.3% of all emissions.
+According to the document Inventaire québécois des émissions de gaz à effet de serre en 2019 et leur évolution depuis 1990 (Quebec Inventory of Greenhouse Gas Emissions in 2019 and Their Evolution Since 1990) from the Ministère de l'Environnement et de la Lutte contre les changements climatiques, the transportation sector (road, air, sea, rail and off-road) produced the most GHG emissions in Quebec in 2019, generating 36.5 t CO2 eq, or 43.3% of all emissions.
 Road transport alone accounted for 79.4% of the transport sector's emissions, or 34.4% of total GHG emissions.